mastreips/v2/week04/hw/submission/README.md

 * Review the network structure in the text box.
 Can you name the layers and explain what they do?
 * Reduce the number of neurons in the conv layers and see how the network responds.
 Does it become less accurate?
 * Increase the number of neurons and layers and cause an overfit.
 Make sure you understand the concept
-* Play with activation functions.. -- relu vs sigmoid vs tanh...
+* Play with acti vation functions.. -- relu vs sigmoid vs tanh...
 Do you see a difference ?
 Relu is supposed to be faster but less accurate.

-#### 2. ConvnetJS MNIST demo
+#### 2. ConvnetJS MN IST demo
 In this lab, we will look at the processing of the MNIST data set using ConvnetJS.
 This demo uses this page: http://cs.stanford.edu/people/karpathy/convnetjs/demo/mnist.html
 The MNIST data set consists of 28x28 black and white images of hand written digits and the goal is to correctly classify them.
 Once you load the page, the network starts running and you can see the loss and predictions change in real time.
 Try the following:
 * Name all the layers in parameters in the network, make sure you understand what they do.